Lama Tsultrim Gyamtso

 After his departure in 1996, he gave back his monastic vows to Gendün Rinpoche and decided to adopt a life outside the monastic environment, still practising the Dharma in a more informal manner, and leading a married life.

 During this transition period, sometimes difficult go through but rich with profitable experiences, he continued nevertheless to practise and give meditation instructions to those who asked him for it.
 During this period, he received Transmissions and blessings from the Karmapa Trinle Thaye Dorje, Shamar Rinpoche, Jigme Rinpoche and the Venerable Lama Tönsang to whom he always remained loyal.
 In May 2001, The Venerable Lama Tönsang asked him to develop his activity for the benefit of all beings and build a place of practice to achieve this task.
 He gave advice and came to bless the place of retreat from the very beginning until its completion.

 In autumn 2004, as the conditions were favourable again, he decided to continue his commitment to complete the practice of one thousand Nyung Ne.
 Although the accumulation of a thousand Nyung Ne came to an end, Nyung Ne retreats go on regularly.

 He now wants to focus on the practice of Mahamudra which seems most appropriate to the Western mind.

-He shares his life with his heart companion and wife Katja, they pursue together a harmonious life of practice and sharing of the Buddha’s Teachings, with an opened and relaxed mind while adapting to the request and needs of everyone and still remaining faithful to the transmissions received.
+His life is dedicated to the practice and sharing of the Buddha’s Teachings, with an opened and relaxed mind while adapting to the request and needs of everyone and still remaining faithful to the transmissions he received.